-PSY 354L: Topics in Psychological Research Lab Psychology Lab (0)
+PSY 354L: Advanced Research Methods in Psychology Lab

-Fundamental research and statistical analysis techniques in specific areas of psychological science.
+Advanced research and statistical analysis techniques in psychological science.
 Corequisite: PSY 354.
-(UG)

-PSY 380: Drugs and Behavior (3)
+PSY 380: Drugs and Behavior

 Fulfills core competency: Critical Thinking and Problem Solving.
 This course surveys behavioral effects of psychotropic drugs as a result of drug distribution, drug elimination, and drug-receptor interactions in the body.
 It covers fundamentals of neuroanatomy and neurophysiology as they relate to these, and emphasizes current, historical, and moral vs. legal contexts for use and distribution in the US and other countries.
 Other drug classes are considered and discussed for comparative purposes.
 It includes drug classification and development and the role of learning and addiction as they relate to drug use/abuse.
 Because mental disorders are among the most debilitating conditions worldwide and are commonly comorbid with other psychiatric, and medical illnesses, the course is useful to students of behavioral, legal, and healthcare-related fields.
 Prerequisites: PSY 103.
-Offered each year (Fall or Spring).
-(UG)